This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 A simple recipe for soft-set strawberry and rhubarb jam.
 Make this recipe in June when strawberries are ripe and red and rhubarb is still in its prime.
-Rhubarb adds a contrasting and delicious flavor to your classic strawberry jam and is my absolute favorite!
+Rhubarb adds a contrasting and delicious flavor to your classic strawberry jam.

 If there’s anything more delicious than Strawberry and Rhubarb pie, it’s Strawberry and Rhubarb Jam.
 Strawberry jam is delicious on its own but by adding contrasting flavors, such as the tartness of rhubarb and lemon, you can add a bit of intrigue.
 It’s also a bonus that the lemon juice sets the jam so no additional pectin is required in this recipe.